 In 2004 an agreement was signed with Fundación BBVA in which it was agreed that there would be an annual lecture held in the name of the EEA and Fundación BBVA by a world-class economist on a relevant topic.
 This lecture is known as the Journal of the European Economic Association–Fundación BBVA Lecture (JEEA-FBBVA lecture).
 This lecture has proved to be very successful and educative, and is published as a leading article in JEEA.

-For more information on the JEEA-FBBVA lecture, please click here.
+For more information on the JEEA-FBBVA lectures, please click here.

 Supporters of EEA Awards

-The EEA thanks UniCredit Foundation for its support of the Young Economist Award, and Denmarks Centralbanken (Central Bank of Denmark) for its support of the Birgit Grodal Award and the Hub for Equal Representation in STICERD, London School of Economics and Political Science for its support of the MinE Best Paper Award
+The EEA thanks UniCredit Foundation for its support of the Young Economist Award, the Danmarks Nationalbank (Central Bank of Denmark) for its support of the Birgit Grodal Award and the Hub for Equal Representation in STICERD, London School of Economics and Political Science for its support of the MinE Best Paper Award

 How Can Institutions Support EEA?